Safe School Climate Plan - Anti-Bullying

 2. Each school shall notify the parents or guardians of students who commit any verified acts of bullying and the parents or guardians of students against whom such acts were directed not later than forty-eight hours after the completion of the investigation.
 This notification shall include a description of the response of school employees to such acts and any consequences that may result from the commission of further acts of bullying.

-3. Each school is required to invite the parents or guardians of a student who commits any verified act of bullying and the parents or guardians of the student against whom such act was directed to a meeting to communicate to such parents or guardians the measures being taken by the school to ensure the safety of the student against whom such act was directed and to prevent further acts of bullying.
-This invitation shall also include the description of the response of school employees to such acts and any consequences that may result from the commission of further acts of bullying.
-Except in rare circumstances, such meetings with parents and guardians should be held separately.
+3. Each school is required to invite the parents or guardians of a student [who commits any verified act of bullying and the parents or guardians of the student] against whom such act was directed to a meeting to communicate to such parents or guardians the measures being taken by the school to ensure the safety of the student against whom such act was directed and policies and procedures in place to prevent further acts of bullying.
+This invitation shall include a description of the response of school employees to such acts and any consequences that may result from the commission of further acts of bullying.

 D. Prevention and Intervention Strategy